michelleezhang/swarm-simulator/README.md

 To run the simulator:
 1. Navigate to the `sim_pkg` directory.
 2. Set parameters for the user file in `config.json` if needed.
-    * The parameters for each user file are listed at the end of this section.
 3. Run `python3 coachbot_simulator.py -u <userfile> -c <configfile> -i <initfile> -n <num_runs>`
     * `<userfile>` is the user's program file (e.g. `firefly.py`)
     * `<configfile>` is the file that stores simulation parameters (e.g. `config.json`)